SkyeGamesYT/Bookmarklets/README.md

 # Disclaimer

-I am NOT responsible for ANY loss/ban of account.
+I am NOT responsible for ANY loss/ban of account(s).
 Use at your own risk.